 The workouts in cycle four are a further step up in difficulty, when compare to the 90 day plan.

-Alternatively, you could make up your own workout based on the formats used in the 90 day and the graduate plan so far.
+Alternatively, you could make up your own workout based on the formats used in the 90 day plan or the graduate plan so far.
 I.e HIIT, EMOM, or AMRAP.

 What’s New With Cycle Four Workouts?